Short answer

 Can a chatbot use agentic AI?

 Yes.
-A chat interface can include agentic behavior if it can plan steps, use tools, and adapt during a task.
+A chat interface can include agentic behavior if the system can plan steps, use tools, evaluate results, and adapt during a task.

 Why does this distinction matter?